mruby/mruby/doc/compile/README.md

 ### Binaries

-Which tools should be compiled?
+It is possible to select which tools should be compiled during the compilation process.
+The following tools can be selected:
 * mrbc (mruby compiler)
 * mruby (mruby interpreter)
 * mirb (mruby interactive shell

+To select all define an array in ```conf.bins```:
 ```
 conf.bins = %(mrbc mruby mirb)
 ```

 ### File Separator

-Which file separator is used?
+Some environments require a different file separator character.
+It is possible to set the character via ```conf.file_separator```.

 ```
 conf.file_separator = '/'